Birth of the Saraz Handpan

 In late 2014, the Saraz crew welcomed Josh Rivera as the second tuner.
-He now tunes the majority of the Saraz we build.
 Josh has a background in recording engineering, which made him the perfect candidate to master the first Saraz Entourage album.
 He also brought by far the best playing skills to the team.
 He purchased his first Panart Hang™ in 2006, and has over 10 years with the instrument in addition to his percussion experience with drum set, tabla and frame drum.
 Josh’s playing skills are featured on most of the Saraz videos since early 2015.

 Later in the year, our great friend Chris Genereux joined the crew and now helps with endless details of both Saraz and Hard Case Technologies.

 Watch a video of C# minor Deep Drawn Saraz

 Mid year, Chet Plant, who is one of Mark's oldest friends of 20+ years, joined the crew.
-He has since taken over sinking half of our shells, making all of the ports and learning the many details of fine shaping instruments.
+He has since taken over sinking half of our shells, forming ports, and learning the many details of fine shaping instruments.

 In January, we released the results of our collaboration with Paul Vo of VO Inventions.
 Paul designed and built a prototype magnetic oscillator that is capable of driving the vibration of a handpan and ultimately turning a handpan note into a speaker.